Ọbatala: Primordial Obatala

 According to the tenets of the Yoruba religion, Obatala is the oldest of all of the orishas and was granted authority to create the Earth.
 A tradition states that before he could return to heaven and report to Olodumare, Oduduwa usurped his responsibility (due to Obatala's being drunk at the time).
 He took the satchel that Olodumare had given Obatala to aid him in creation and used it to create land on the primeval ocean.
 A great feud ensued between the two siblings.
-However, an assessment of Yoruba traditional religion shows that each of the 201 deity are understood by their descendants and adherents to have carried out the creation of the earth.
+However, an assessment of Yoruba traditional religion shows that each of the 201 deities are understood by their descendants and adherents to have carried out the creation of the earth.
 This suggests the beginning of the world is an aspect of Yoruba cosmogenesis associated with numerous deities in Yoruba pantheons beyond Obatala or Oduduwa.

 Mortal Obatala

 Oba Obatala was the founder and the King of Ile-Ife, hence the appellation, Olufe.
 His reign was disrupted by an usurpation led by Oduduwa and his supporters such as Obameri, Obadio, Aloran, Ejio and Apata.
 However, Obatala was able to facilitate the death of Oduduwa and retrieve his throne as the king of Ile-Ife with the assistance of his support base consisting of Oluorogbo, Orunmila, Akire, Obalufon Ogbogboinrin (Obamakin), Owa Ilare and numerous others.
 This is re-enacted every year in the Obatala festival in Ife and the coronation rites of Ooni which indicate Obatala's ownership of the crown, throne and authority.
 Ultimately, following the war between Obatala on the one hand and Oduduwa on the other, the latter lost and his support base dispersed, leading to a rotated rulership between the lineages of Obatala and Obalufon Ogbogbodinrin (Obamakin) who succeeded him.
 This was in effect till a coup conducted by Lajamisan, a descendant of Oranfe, disrupted the ruling structure.